GYMNASTICS

 Megan Ryan

-BIOGRAPHY Megan comes from a big GAA family - her father Aidan captained the Cork hurlers and her sister Hayley plays camogie for Cork – but once she was selected for Gymnastics Ireland’s elite development team aged eight she never looked back and was 13 when she won her first Irish senior titles in 2015. [...]
+BIOGRAPHY Megan Ryan Megan represented Ireland at the 2020 Tokyo Olympics.
+Competing in the women's all-around event, she scored 47.199 during qualifications, finishing 72nd overall.
+Megan comes from a big GAA family - her father Aidan captained the Cork hurlers and her sister Hayley played camogie for Cork – but once she was selected for [...]

 Scroll to Top